yajra/laravel-datatables-docs/editor-tutorial.md

-# Creating a Laravel Full CRUD with DataTables Editor.
+# Laravel 10 CRUD with DataTables Editor.

 Before we begin, please be reminded that the Editor library that we are going to use here requires a paid license.
 See [DataTables Editor](https://editor.datatables.net/purchase/index) for details.